 2. You may choose to complete the College of Health and Public Service application for additional opportunities.
 You are not required to complete this application.
 You can skip this page and move to step 3.

 3. To apply for the Hatton W. Sumner’s scholarship, complete the online application after completing the General Scholarship Application.
 You should be directed to the application, but if not, use the search box.
 If you have problems, use the paper application linked below.

-Up to five scholarships for beginning, full-time pre-career students interested in an administrative career in local government are awarded each year by the department.
+- Hatton W. Sumners Scholarships: Approximately $31,000 for two years.
+Deadline for applications is April 1st.
+Applicants must be new students for the Fall 2018 semester and supply GRE scores and be full-time students.
+Preference is given to applicants with a minimum 3.25 GPA.
+Applicants must complete a unique online application in addition to general scholarship application (see #3 above).
+Up to five scholarships are awarded annually.
 The awards are for 18 months and are worth $31,000 each; $12,800 is awarded as a stipend and paid over 16 months ($800 per month), and the remaining $18,200 is applied toward tuition.
 For the first 12 months, students serve as research assistants to faculty members for 10 hours a week.